ariffmd-git/API-Docs/content/_index.md

 My work includes API reference documentation, API tutorials like QuickStart, Getting Started, and API Error Messages.
 I also worked on SDKs and UX messages.
 If interested, you can check out my portfolio, services, and philosophy of technical writing.

 I’ve had the pleasure of testing API endpoints while writing API docs for companies since 2014.
 Most of my work has been with technology, mainly CRM, Supply Chain, and FinTech companies eager to simplify their API adoption while offering a better developer-experience.

+I’ve had the pleasure of testing API endpoints while writing API docs for companies since 2014.
+Most of my work has been with technology, mainly CRM, Supply Chain, and FinTech companies eager to simplify their API adoption while offering a better developer-experience.